little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 If you get to visit a small town, it is truly like stepping back in time.
 The time moves even slower and things are a bit more natural.
 It is a genuinely enjoyable experience.

 There is also Sirince close which is close to Ephesus.
-It is a small town known for their sweet wine.
+It is a small town known for its sweet wine.

-If you’re into spas, you absolutely must try a hamam before you go!
-There are often a hamam at the bigger and nicer hotels.
+If you’re into spas, you absolutely must try a hammam before you go!
+There is often a hamam at the bigger and nicer hotels.

-There are also stand alone hamams.
-This is probably one of my favorite reasons to visit Turkey.
+There are also stand-alone hamams.
+This is probably one of the best things to do when you visit Turkey.

 My favorite and the one I frequent monthly is located in Kadikoy, called the Aziziye Hamam.
-The important thing to note is this is a place many locals go.
+The important thing to note is this is a place many locals go to.

 The prices are incredibly reasonable and they give a great scrub down.